ADDING A FEATURE TO AN APPLICATION

 How Might We

 Busy New Yorkers need a better way to organize apartment listings and tours when looking for housing with roommates.
-It is important that this tool is integrated within StreetEasy, as users find external organizational methods burdensome.
+It is important that this feature is accessible and easy to use so that all roommates in a group search feel comfortable navigating it.

 How might we help young adults with roommates streamline the process of searching for an apartment?